rgordonr/ets_instructions/README.md

 # Completing your Daily Time Diary

 In addition to reporting emotions and contextual details about the events surrounding your emotions, we want to know about the activities you engage in throughout your day.
+You provide us this data by completing a time diary for each day of the study.

 If you look back at this screen shot, you'll se that we have one diary that needs our attention: